TONY BRAND, IDAHO (PRESIDENT)

 LYNN YOUNGBAR, OREGON (SECRETARY)

-Lynn served as the executive director of Rural Development Initiatives, Portland Sun, and has been an advisor/consultant to many non-profits, primarily in the environmental and community development arena.
+Lynn served as the founder and executive director of Rural Development Initiatives, Portland Sun, and has been an advisor/consultant to many non-profits, primarily in the environmental and community development arena.
 She has served as interim executive director of five non-profits in Portland over the last 10 years.
-Lynn is an advisor for Specialty Crops and she is a member of Oregon Tilth.
-She also served on the Oregon Board of Agriculture, Portland Farmers Market, Rosemarie Cordello University of Washington Policy Center Leadership Council, University of Oregon Public Policy and Planning Member Advisory Committee, and the American Leadership Forum.
-Board member since 1/1/14.
+Lynn is a board member of Oregon Tilth.
+She also served on the Oregon Board of Agriculture, Portland Farmers Market board, University of Washington, Northwest Policy Center Leadership Council, University of Oregon Public Policy and Planning Advisory Committee, and the American Leadership Forum.
+Board member since 1/1/2014.

 JESSICA ROJAS, OREGON